phemsie/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that changes the owner of the file
+script that will play the StarWars IV episode in the terminal.
-Task 16, If only
+Task 17, Star Wars